bobfoster1299/capstone2/README.md

   - ID: kubeconfig
   - Enter directly: the contents of ~/.kube/config from the kubernetes master

 The configuration is now complete.
 Every time you push code to git you can go into jenkins and click Build Now to trigger a new build and deploy to kubernetes.
-You can deploy to either staging or production, depending on which branch you commit to in github.
+You can deploy to either staging or production, depending on which branch you commit to in GitHub.

 # Files